waycowei/vuepress-plugin-demo-container-v2/docs/README.md

 ### vuepress-plugin-demo-code

 Repository [click here to view](https://github.com/BuptStEve/vuepress-plugin-demo-code)，The plug-in's **use method is the same as the demo-block**.
-The workflow of the plugin is similar to the Demo Container.
+The workflow of the plugin is similar to the Demo Container V2.
 Its implementation principle is:

 Extend the internal markdown object through [Vuepress extendMarkdown API](https://vuepress.vuejs.org/plugin/option-api.html#extendMarkdown), and then identify the `::: demo xxx :::` code block, and insert the wrapped sample code directly into the Markdown document to be processed by vue-loader.